 Bone marrow testing involves two steps usually done at the same time in a doctor's office or a hospital:

 A hematopathologist examines the samples of your blood and marrow to confirm a diagnosis, identify the CMML subtype and look for damage to your chromosomes.
-A hematopathologist is a specialist who studies blood cell diseases by examining samples of blood and marrow cells and other tissues.
+A hematopathologist is a specialist who studies blood cell diseases by examining samples of blood cells, bone marrow cells and other tissues.

 The hematopathologist looks for the following to identify CMML:

-- Less that 20 percent of blast cells in the blood and marrow
+- Less that 20 percent of blast cells in the blood and bone marrow

-- Abnormal changes in any of the cells that develop into red cells, certain white cells or platelets (precursor cells)
+- Abnormalities in one or more types of precursor cells that develop into red blood cells, certain types of white blood cells or platelets